Effective Date: 4/29/2019; Updated 10/10/2023

 Accountability for Onward Transfer of Personal Data

 Daasity may share Personal Data with third party services providers that perform services on behalf of Daasity.
 Daasity does not authorize these service providers to use or disclose the Personal Data except as necessary to perform services on behalf of Daasity or Daasity Users, or to comply with legal requirements.
 Daasity maintains contracts with these providers restricting their access, use and disclosure of Personal Data in compliance with the Privacy Principles, and requiring these providers to appropriately safeguard the privacy and security of the Personal Data they process.
-If Daasity has knowledge that a third party to which it has disclosed Personal Data subject to this Privacy Shield Statement is processing such Personal Data in a way that is inconsistent with the Principles, or if Daasity has knowledge that such third party is no longer capable of processing such Personal Data consistent with the Principles, Daasity will take reasonable and appropriate steps to prevent or stop and remediate such processing.
+If Daasity has knowledge that a third party to which it has disclosed Personal Data subject to this Data Privacy Framework Statement is processing such Personal Data in a way that is inconsistent with the Principles, or if Daasity has knowledge that such third party is no longer capable of processing such Personal Data consistent with the Principles, Daasity will take reasonable and appropriate steps to prevent or stop and remediate such processing.

 Daasity takes reasonable and appropriate measures to protect Personal Data from loss, misuse, and unauthorized access, disclosure, alteration and destruction, as further described in our Security Overview webpage.